healdev/ultimate-image-optimization-helpers/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Optimize your images the right way—Maintain the quality of your resized images.
+Optimize your images the right way—maintain the quality of your resized images.

 == Description ==
 The most integrated, flexible and efficient solution available to reduce image file sizes and improve SEO & performance while preserving/improving image quality.